One of the most common questions we get from nutrition professionals is “how do I package and price my meal planning services and programs?”.

 Four-Week Custom Meal Plan:

-Professionals who offer meal planning for highly restrictive diets like SIBO or individual food sensitivity results tend to charge more.
-Professionals who offer basic meal plans for clients looking to generally eat healthier tend to charge less.
+Professionals who offer meal planning for highly restrictive diets, medical conditions, or individual food sensitivity results tend to charge more.
+Professionals who provide basic meal plans for clients looking to generally eat healthier tend to charge less.

 One-on-One Nutrition Coaching Packages

 Initial consult + three follow-up consults + one personalized meal plan:

 Over the last year, we have seen a large increase in health professionals offering client packages instead of one-off consults.
 These packages are a great way to encourage a long-term relationship with clients.